 Dental Implants have revolutionized dentistry in general and periodontology in particular.
 A major paradigm shift in dentistry has occurred in the last 15 years because dental implants are such a predictable alternative to severely diseased teeth.
 If a tooth (or teeth) is so badly compromised that even with extensive dental treatment, it will not have a good long term prognosis, and then many times a more predictable alternative is replacement of the diseased tooth with an implant.
 Instead of saving a crippled tooth with endodontic therapy (root canal), crown lengthening surgery (removing the bone around a tooth to prepare it for a crown), post and core inside the tooth root is replaced by a dental implant and a crown is placed on the implant by your general dentist.
 The paradigm shift is that we can now regenerate health and function rather than maintain disease.

-Dr. Jolkovsky is an expert in implantology as well as periodontology.
-Through extensive training during his residency at UCLA and through his extensive continuing education, we offer our patients the best implant therapies available.
+Dr. Du is an expert in implantology as well as periodontology.
+Through extensive training during his residency at UCSF and through his extensive continuing education, we offer our patients the best implant therapies available.
 Because Periodontists work closely with general dentists and are experts in occlusion, they are able to position implants to optimize their effectiveness in helping you chew and bite.

 Evaluation and Consultation